danbev/learning-ai/notes/ggml.md

 One thing I noticed is that when we call `ggml_backend_tensor_set` the backend of the tensor is still CPU in the CUDA case.
 I would have expected that the backend would be GPU.
 It looks like some of the backends set the tensors backend to GPU but the CPU backend does not.
+For example the sycl backend does as does the kompute backend.

+The following is a suggestion to update the CUDA backend to also set the tensor backend to GPU:
 ```console
 $ git diff src/ggml-cuda.cu
 diff --git a/src/ggml-cuda.cu b/src/ggml-cuda.cu